 Attempts to restrict and even ban abortion at the state level are part of an ongoing effort to deny women their right to make their own personal medical decisions.
 As state politicians across the country succeed in restricting access to abortion, women are paying the price.
 Laws that restrict access to abortion hurt women's health and endanger their safety.

-- Banning private insurance coverage of abortion, and in turn taking away the comprehensive insurance coverage most women currently have.
+- Restricting insurance coverage of abortion, and in turn taking away the comprehensive insurance coverage most women currently have

 Planned Parenthood is committed to helping women avoid unintended pregnancies, but they do occur.
 And for women facing unintended pregnancies, prompt access to safe, legal abortion is imperative.

 Planned Parenthood knows that the only way to reduce the need for abortion is to reduce the number of unintended pregnancies.
 The real solution is to increase — not decrease — access to comprehensive sex education and affordable birth control.